mattkimtx/senao-intern-project-fall/JOURNAL.md

 - Did not come to the office today, had a test at NTU.

 ### 11/3/23
 - Today, I am working on using Google Sheets as my database in Django.
 I have used this [video](https://www.youtube.com/watch?v=XXDiqE4t0xA&ab_channel=TomDekan) and [website](https://www.photondesigner.com/articles/django-with-google-sheets-database?ref=yt-XXDiqE4t0xA-django-with-google-sheets-database) as references for source code.
-In my code, I have created a new file called ".env" and another new file called "services.py" that essentially acts as helpers for accessing google sheets and authenticating my queries.
+In my code, I have created a new file called ".env" and another new file called "services.py" that essentially acts as helpers for accessing Google Sheets and authenticating my queries.
+At the end of the day, I successfully connected Django wtih Google Sheets to query the network packet data!

+### 11/10/13
+- Back to the office after being sick with a cold or flu.
+I my goal today is to continue making the search bar and the website look better!